- Facilities Planning & Campus Development (FPC)

 - What is the process for requesting keys and/or proximity card credentials to access college facilities?

-Answer: Complete a Facility Access Request form and submit via the FS Work Request System.
+Answer: Complete a Facility Access Request Form (FAR) and submit via the Facilities Services Work Request System.
 For electronic door lock access you will need a current employee ID/Proximity card.
 If you are an AVC employee you should already have an employee ID card that is also a proximity card which can be utilized for access to college facilities.
 If you have an older employee ID card you may need to replace it for the newer employee ID/Proximity card.
 These ID/Proximity cards can be obtained in the Student Development office in the Student Services Building.
 For the FAR form, desk instructions and additional information go to Keys and Access Control Services.

 - What do I do if I lose my ID/Proximity card or keys?